haltu/muuri/README.md

 **Finally, initiate a Muuri instance.**

-* The bare minimum config is demonstrated below.
+* The bare minimum configuration is demonstrated below.
 You must always provide Muuri with the container element and the initial item elements.
 * Be sure to check out the all the available [options](#options), [methods](#methods) and [events](#events).

 ```javascript